 How to Install Proxy Bookmarklet

 Drag and drop the link TTU Libraries Proxy to the bookmarks bar.
-Chrome starts at 53 seconds in the video above.
+Chrome starts at 53 seconds in the video below.

 If the bookmarks bar is hidden, click the More button at the top right (three vertical dots), then Bookmarks > Show bookmarks bar to show the bookmarks bar.